MoHKale/ColorWheel/README.md

 Color selection interface designed in pure JQuery (Javascript) &amp; CSS.

 ## Description
 The methodology behind this project places heavy dependence on Javascript/JQuery to create the desired affect.
 The consequence of this is that there isn't much reliance on HTML to create a color wheel.
 The API supports placement of multiple colorwheels within a page.
+I suggest taking a look at the demo to see how the color wheel actually appears, before attempting to implement it.

 ## Usage
 ### Creation